vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 ## Part 2: Filtering data based on recommended daily intake RDI Subsetting and EDA
 Next, I wanted to scale the nutrient contents by their recommended daily intake (RDI) values.
 As mentioned before, the RDI for potassium is 4700mg so let's take a look at some common foods that fall in the upper 90th percentile of RDI values for potassium - which tends to be in the 10-20% RDI range.
-By discarding foods that fall outside of that range, we can generate a so-called wordcloud that prints the commonly found foods scaled by their frequency in the dataset.
+Three of the predominant food groups that match this criterion are (1) nuts and nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.
+By discarding the uninteresting foods that fall outside of that range, we can generate a so-called wordcloud for each of this good groups to take get an idea of the types of products found in that category.

-1. Filtering foods by Potassium RDA
-2. Keep foods with greater than 90th percentile of potassium content
-3. Pie Chart, subsetting to 3 groups, and Wordlcoud

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/wordclouds.png" alt="Potassium WordCloud">